Chris1221/ggsource/README.md

 > Note: The package intentionally masks `ggplot2::ggsave`.
 There's no reason to use `ggplot2::ggsave` if you're using `ggsource`, as the export functionality is the same and, on error, `ggsource` defaults to `ggplot2::ggsave` anyway.

+You must also install `ExifTool` if it not already installed on your system.
+See [here](https://exiftool.org/install.html) for how to do that.

 ## Usage

 ### Step 1: Open a file in RStudio and create a plot